DSI-FDI/final-project/dsi_milestone_4.md

 Where was it found: Configuration
 	+ Heuristic: S07(Locus of control)
 	+ Severity: 3
+	+ Customizability is good, in the settings.

 - **Being able to pause the app in the middle of a date**
 	+ He said that maybe the possibility to stop the app in the middle of a date in a way that the girl doesn’t realize that you are using it would be nice.
 He said that it could be good whenever you feel exceeded by the app.
 Where was it found: The app in general
 	+ Heuristic: S07(Locus of control)
 	+ Severity: 2
+	+ Currently the app can not show anything, but not stop listening.
+Most of the evaluators didn’t have an issue with that.
+However, they did consider it a violation of locus of control.

+- **The name “Configuration” is misleading**
+	+ Currently, this is actually just filters, and not any preferences such as refresh frequency, or whatever.
+Perhaps another name would be better suited.
+	+ Where was it found: The app in general
+	+ Heuristic: S03(Feedback)
+	+ Severity: 4

 ## Evaluator 5: Ignacio